Curly Hair Adventures

 For my first visit, we stayed in a studio condo Airbnb* which sported a beautiful view of the CN Tower.
 This Airbnb was great for our first trip since we wanted to see all the touristy things in 48 hours.
 We were within walking distance of the CN Tour, Rogers Centre, Ripley’s Aquarium of Canada, Union Station, and more.

-Our check-in wasn’t until 3pm, but we arrived in Toronto at 8am.
-Prior to leaving for Toronto, I researched places to store luggage and stumbled across a forum.
+Our check-in wasn’t until 3 pm, but we arrived in Toronto at 8 am.
+Before leaving for Toronto, I researched places to store luggage and stumbled across a forum.
 Someone mentioned the Intercontinental Hotel near Union Station would store luggage for a fee.
 We checked it out when we arrived and were able to have our luggage stored for $5 CAD.
-They were super cool about it, in fact, it looks like they’ve created a side hustle from storing non-guests baggage.
+They were super cool about it, in fact, it looks like they’ve created a side hustle from storing non-guest’s baggage.

 Airbnb in Downtown (West)